arielchook/dpmmn14/README.md

 #### Malicious Content

 An attacker may run their server with the normal backup functionality.
 It can then contaminate each executable in users folder with a virus/trojan.
 Once restored, the user's machine will be infected or exposed.

+#### Path Traversal

+Same idea as in the server.
+A malicious server may send a relative file path in a response to RESTORE, which in turn may overwrite a system file on the client's machine.
+I've addressed this in BaclupClient.request_restore_file() .